iantony254/alx-low_level_programming/0x08-recursion/README.md

 In this project, I learned about recursion in C.

 Tests âœ”ï¸
 tests: Folder of test files.
-Provided by Holberton School.
-Helper File í¹Œ
+Helper File ï¿½ï¿½ï¿½
 _putchar.c: C function that writes a character to stdout.
-Header File í³
+Header File ï¿½ï¿½ï¿½
 main.h: Header file containing prototypes for all functions written in the project.
 File	Prototype
 0-puts_recursion.c	void _puts_recursion(char *s);